Upgrade

 - Look at the release notes to get a general feeling for what is new and what has changed.

-Those are the areas tha may require changes in the config file. - Compare your existing main config file with the template config file available on GitHub.
+Those are the areas that may require changes in the config file. - Compare your existing main config file with the template config file available on GitHub.

 This comparison is a manual process and can be a bit tedious, but knowing your config file is really needed in order to make full and correct use of Butler.- That file is also included in the Butler ZIP file available on the download page.

-- A more in-depth description of the config file is available in the Reference docs > Config file syntax section of the documentation.
+- A more in-depth description of the config file is available in the Reference docs > Config file syntax section of the documentation (TODO).

 - The result of the comparison will show you what parts of the config file are new (for medium-sized upgrades) and which parts have changed in a significant way (for major upgrades).